-For an island that’s grown an enormous variety of apples with pride and distinction for centuries, I don’t understand why apple butter isn’t known in Britain.
-A quintessential taste of autumn, this silky, sweet/tart apple-spread is taken for granted in my home country, or at least in those apple-growing regions of it where I’ve lived.
+For an island that’s grown an enormous variety of apples with pride and distinction for centuries, I’m surprised apple butter isn’t better known in Britain.
+A quintessential taste of autumn, this silky, sweet/tart apple-spread is taken for granted in my home country, or at least in those apple-growing regions of the States where I’ve lived.
 It’s a blessing of the season appreciated chiefly as a topping for warm toast, well-suited to cheering up cold winter mornings and gloomy afternoons.
 For some fans, my mother and me included, it satisfies a nostalgic craving that jams, honey or marmalade, good as they are, just can’t satisfy when the mood strikes.
 It’s equally irresistible by the stolen spoonful, and exquisite with ginger cake (‘gingerbread’ to my fellow Yanks).

 Homemade, it’s one of those simplest of things that tastes so good for the very reason that it is simple, capturing the best of a fruit that has its own complexity.
 Sweetened with unrefined Muscovado sugar, the autumnal flavours amplified with a dusky hint of cinnamon and a bright squeeze of lemon, it’s made with these four straightforward ingredients.
 The name might mislead you as there’s no butter in it, but one taste will explain all: its mouthfeel – smooth, thick and sticky – is absolutely seductive, a butter made of fruit.